Refinancing: The Risks of Waiting

-If you’ve been thinking of refinancing lately, it might be a good move to go ahead and make the move.
-Especially for those who have been on the fence over the past few months.
+If you’ve been thinking of refinancing, the risks of waiting might not be worth it.
+Lately, it’s a good move to go ahead especially for those who have been on the fence over the past few months.
 The market has been relatively positive for interest rates as mortgage rates in general have been floating in a very tight range, having recently bounced off record lows.
 The Fed has stood pat for the past several FOMC meeting as well.
-If you’re thinking of refinancing, there are some risks of waiting.

 Rates moving lower typically means a series of unflattering economic reports over a period of time.
 Rate volatility can also be impacted by geopolitical moves.
 Global instability can cause investors to get nervous, pulling money away from the stock market and into the safety net of bonds.
 Say for example, unexpected events in the Middle East can cause investors concern.
 Unexpected events in Europe or in any other region for that matter can have an impact on mortgage rates.